joergkrause/nyaf/docs/md/docs/store/overview.md

 ### Use the Store

 Now make the *store* constant available in the component, if it's not yet defined there.
-This store can handle just on single component or spread multiple components and form eventually a single source of truth for the whole application.
+This particular store can handle just one single component or spread multiple components and form eventually a single source of truth for the whole application.

 ~~~tsx
 @CustomElement('app-store-counter')